UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_15.md

 You want to be efficient yet understandable.

-In this example, we can see that the second body of code is much easier on our eye and it takes much less effort to understand what our code is trying to convey.
+In this example, we can see that the second body of code is much easier on our eye, and it takes much less effort to understand what our code is trying to convey.

 ---